 Make sure that the paramagnetic species being used is pure.
 Even solvent impurities in crystals will affect the mass and hence concentration.

 For large molecules, the diamagnetism may be so significant that a diamagnetic correction must be made.
-This is readily calculated following instructions found here.{Bain, 2008 #2853} This term is subtracted to equation 4:
+This is readily calculated following instructions found here.{Bain, 2008 #2853} This term is subtracted to Equation 4:

 ΧM=3Δf4πFc -diamagnetic correction